-4-H YEAR
+4-H YEAR BEGINS!

-4-H Enrollment Opens October 1: Enroll in 4-H beginning October 1. https://ks.4honline.com
+4-H Enrollment Opens October 1: Enroll in 4-H beginning October 1. https://v2.4honline.com/

 National 4-H Week: It is a week to promote one of the nation's largest youth organizations.
 The first Sunday in October is National 4-H Sunday.
 4-H groups are encouraged to attend church together on that day.
 4-H Week is the time for anyone interested in joining the organization to visit clubs in the area.